 C: Patsy! [laughs]

 N: Boy George.
 I think it's quite a galaxy of stars, and that's what we like.
 You've got to be in the galaxy of stars to get the Pet Shop Boys mix or production.
+Do you think it's impossible to do anything new and original in pop music?

 N: No. I think like most things in life, new and original comes about through advances in technology.
 New technology comes along, someone uses it, pushes it to its highest degree, and you end up with something like 'Blue Monday' by New Order, or 'Music' by Madonna.
 I also think that in terms of subject matter, you can do new things, which I guess is what we do.
 Like doing a song with the word 'erection' in it.
 The world is not full of songs about erections.
 You should always try and bring new things into pop music.